The Public Employees' Collective Bargaining Act.

 For certain uniformed personnel, the PECBA recognizes the public policy against strikes as a means of settling labor disputes.
 To resolve impasses over contract negotiations with these personnel, the PECBA requires binding interest arbitration if negotiations for a contract reach impasse and cannot be resolved through mediation.
 Under interest arbitration, an impartial third-party makes decisions regarding the unresolved terms of the contract.
 There are statutory factors the arbitration panel must consider when making its decision, such as the public employer's ability to pay for the compensation and benefit provisions of an agreement and a comparison of the wages and working conditions of workers in similar jobs.

-In a 2014 PERC decision, the University of Washington (UW) School of Medicine resident and fellow physicians were recognized as having the right to collective bargaining under the PECBA.
+In a 2014 PERC decision, the UW resident and fellow physicians were recognized as UW employees under the collective bargaining statutes, and therefore have the right to collective bargaining under the PECBA.

 The Legislature recognizes, among other things, that there exists a public policy against strikes by resident and fellow physicians as a means of settling labor disputes.
-The Legislature also recognizes that there's an intention to recruit and retain residents and fellows from racially and socioeconomically diverse backgrounds for the long-term goal of equitable representation of providers in the community.
+The Legislature also recognizes that the UW intends to recruit and retain residents and fellows from racially and socioeconomically diverse backgrounds for the long-term goal of equitable representation of providers in the community.

-The arbitration panel's decision is not binding on the Legislature and funds necessary to implement provisions on wages, wage-related matters, salaries, stipends, and fringe benefits of an arbitrated collective bargaining agreement must come from the institution of higher education's existing resources.
-The institution of higher education may not increase State General Fund appropriations to fund increases in compensation or fringe benefits based on an arbitration award.
-If compensation and fringe benefit increases are funded with lidded grants or dedicated fund sources with insufficient revenue, additional funding from other sources, including from the State General Fund, is not provided.
+The arbitration panel's decision is not binding on the Legislature and funds necessary to implement provisions on wages, wage-related matters, salaries, stipends, and fringe benefits of an arbitrated collective bargaining agreement must come from the UW's existing resources.
+The UW may not increase general fund state appropriations to fund increases in compensation or fringe benefits based on an arbitration award.
+If compensation and fringe benefit increases are funded with lidded grants or dedicated fund sources with insufficient revenue, additional funding from other sources, including from general fund state, is not provided.

-If the institution of higher education receives state appropriations to support the operation of the medical school and associated facilities, a request for funds must be submitted to the Legislature under the existing statutory procedures.
+If the UW receives state appropriations to support the operation of the UW School of Medicine and associated facilities, a request for funds necessary to support the compensation and fringe benefit provisions of a collective bargaining agreement or arbitration award must be submitted to the Legislature under the existing statutory procedures.